m-camps/webserv/README.md

 # Project Name
-> Webserv aims to create a fully functional webserver written in C++98.
+> WEBSERV 42 aims to create a fully functional web server written in C++98.

 ## Table of Contents
 * [General Info](#general-information)